jamie2210/CI_MS4_PP/TESTING.md

     ```

 - By creating individual classes for both icons and specific functions for each class the page no longer needs to refresh for the mouse over to display the tooltip or vice versa.
-- Its a much more long winded way of doing it for such a small feature, but it wass important to me that it worked how I wanted it to.
+- Its a much more long winded way of doing it for such a small feature, but it was important to me that it worked how I wanted it to.
 I am very pleased that it now works how it should.

 ### Stock Level - 0